At a Glance

 - Remaining contracted hours can be worked from home, subject to satisfactory performance

-To be considered for the top of the pay bracket, applicants must have extensive experience in planning and teaching pupils with SEN/SEMH/Challenging behaviour.
+To be considered for the top of the pay bracket, applicants must have extensive experience in planning and teaching pupils with SEN/SEMH/Challenging behaviour

 The Education Network Offer

 Our specialist team boasts extensive combined experience and an unrivalled reputation within the education sector.
-We take pride in delivering consistently high service levels to both schools and candidates.
-Our approach is honest and efficient, offering a recruitment solution tailored to your needs.
-We provide opportunities for further training and development to enhance your career.
-You will work in a friendly, caring, and supportive environment where every child matters.
-Our consultants are highly committed and work to find roles that suit your professional aspirations.
-We also offer excellent rates of pay and ongoing opportunities for professional growth.
+We take great pride in delivering consistently high service levels to both schools and candidates.
+Our approach is honest, efficient, and designed to offer a recruitment solution tailored to your needs.
+Additionally, we provide opportunities for further training and development to enhance your career.

 The Education Network is dedicated to safeguarding and promoting the welfare of children and young people.
-All appointments are subject to comprehensive vetting procedures, including enhanced DBS checks and references.
-We adhere to Safer Recruitment practices and maintain high standards of compliance.
-We are an equal opportunities employer and operate as a recruitment agency for this role.
-Due to high application volumes, shortlisted candidates will be contacted within three days.
+All appointments are subject to our comprehensive vetting procedures, including enhanced DBS checks and references.
+We adhere to Safer Recruitment practices and maintain the highest standards of compliance.

 #J-18808-Ljbffr